MindscapeHQ/raygun4js/README.md

 Note: This library can now be interacted with in two ways, the V1 API and the V2 API.
 The V1 API is available as 'public' functions on the global Raygun object, and is intended to be used to control the provider during runtime.
 Legacy setup methods remain on this API for backwards compatibility with 1.x releases.
 The V2 API is made available when using the snippet (above), and is used to asynchronously configure the provider during onLoad.
 This is the recommended approach for new setups.

+If you are installing the provider locally using a package manager or manually, you can either use the V2 API by adding the snippet and replace the second-last parameter with the URL of your hosted version of the script, or use the V1 API.
+The snippet/V2 approach does not support the script being bundled with other vendor scripts, but the V1 API does.

 **Snippet without page load error handler**

 If you do not want errors to be caught while the page is loading, [use this snippet here][nohandler].